 We report in TABLE~\ref{tab:energies} the expectation values and standard deviations for the Coulomb, nuclear and total interaction potentials between the fragments.

-Close to scission, we expect the total energy of the system to be shared between the Coulomb repulsion and a residual nuclear interaction between the fragments as well as a the excitation ($\text{TXE}_{s}$) and kinetic ($\text{TKE}_s$) energies of the fragments.
+Close to scission, we expect the total energy of the system to be shared between the Coulomb repulsion, a residual nuclear interaction between the fragments, an excitation energies of the fragments ($\text{TXE}_{s}$) and a kinetic energy ($\text{TKE}_s$) .
 After full acceleration of the fragments but before the prompt particle emission, the energy should re-organize into the measured total kinetic energy (TKE) along with a total excitation energy (TXE) of the fragments.

 Making the bold assumption that the total excitation energy does not change much from the scission configuration to the fully accelerated one, our results yield $\text{TKE}_s \simeq 16$ MeV of kinetic energy in the scission configuration.
 This seems compatible with time-dependent mean-field predictions of Ref.~\cite{simenel2014formation} giving us confidence in the order of magnitude of the different terms at stake.